arangodb/kube-arangodb/docs/platform/rbac/user_bindings.md

 ## How Scoping Works

-When a user's permissions are evaluated, the system collects policies from multiple sources:
+A user's permissions are evaluated only against the roles bound to that user (via an `ArangoPermissionRoleUserBinding` or a token).
+For each bound role two things are combined:

-1. **Role's named policies** - Referenced by name in the role definition
+1. **Role's named policies** - The policies attached to the role
-2. **Role's scope** - Inline policy on the role itself
-3. **Binding's scope** - Inline policy specific to this user-role assignment
+2. **Binding's scope** - Inline policy specific to this user-role assignment

-All collected policies are evaluated together using the standard deny-by-default algorithm.
-This means a binding scope can further **restrict** access by adding Deny statements, or **grant** additional access by adding Allow statements.
+The effective permission is the **intersection**: an action is granted only when the role's policies allow it **and** the binding scope allows it.
+Roles do not carry a scope of their own.
+Evaluation uses the standard deny-by-default algorithm, so a binding scope can further **restrict** access (an explicit Deny, or simply not allowing an action) while never granting beyond the role's policies.

 ### Example: Same Role, Different Scopes